Email FacebookTwitterMenu burgerClose thin

 executor of estate form

-The paperwork associated with the estate probate process is quite complex.
+The paperwork associated with the probate process is quite complex.
 It’s actually one of the reasons why serving as a will’s executor can be a demanding job.
-That’s why estate planning attorneys can be helpful for executors handling complex estates.
+This is why estate planning attorneys can be helpful to executors handling complex estates.

-If you are an executor, make sure you communicate with the appropriate probate court to ensure you’re filing or sending all the necessary forms at the correct times.
+If you wish to serve as the executor in one of these cases, you can file a petition for administration with the appropriate probate court.
 If you’re creating a will, make sure to keep detailed but concise records of your financial holdings and obligations.
 That way, your executor will have an easier time locating your assets and creditors.

 Tips for Planning Your Estate

 • Creating a will is just one of the moves you should make as you enter your golden years.
 Others include taking out life insurance policies, setting up trusts, exploring long-term care policies and creating advance directives to handle potential end-of-life medical issues.
-Finding a qualified financial advisor who can help with these things doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • While it’s entirely possible to build a comprehensive estate plan on your own, doing so can be risky.
 That’s because there are so many ins and outs in relation to the laws surrounding probate, trusts and other similar topics.
 If you insist on going the DIY route, be sure to avoid these mistakes.